sodalabsio/textwaves/README.md

 ---

 ## ⚙ Pipeline approach (what’s happening under the hood)
-The pipeline has five components you can mix and match:
+The pipeline has five/six components you can mix and match:

-1. **Synthesise — tiny dataset (default 300 texts, 3 topics) using a lexicon or an LLM.
+1. **Synthesise** — tiny dataset (default 300 texts, 3 topics) using a lexicon or an LLM.
 Texts are timestamped so class prevalence ebbs/flows over time.

 2. **Vectorise** — TF‑IDF, GloVe, or transformer-based embeddings (OpenAI with SBERT fallback).

 3. **Cluster and reduce** — cluster (KMeans) and reduce to 2D (UMAP/PCA) for intuition and visualisation.

-4. **Train / predict** — logistic regression trained on the earliest slice of data (temporal split) and evaluated on future texts.
+4. **Train / predict** — logistic regression trained on the vectors of the earliest slice of data (temporal split) and evaluated on the vectors of "future" texts.

+5. **Direct LLM labelling** (optional) — zero-shot or few-shot labelling of texts by an LLM, compared to ground-truth labels.

-5. **Compare** — a unified results CSV with clustering metrics and classification metrics, plus optional LLM labelling metrics.
+6. **Compare** — a unified results CSV with clustering metrics and classification metrics, plus optional LLM labelling metrics.

 Together these mirror common text-as-data workflows for computational social science and are easy to adapt to your own data.

+💡 The idea is to allow you to see the strengths/weaknesses of different semantic representations (TF‑IDF, GloVe, LLM embeddings) of ecological texts on a simple, labelled dataset where you can control the data-generating process.
+You can also optionally compare to a direct LLM labelling process, either in 'zero-shot' (no examples, rely on model's world knowledge) or 'few-shot' (small in-repo examples per class) modes.
+These ideas are discussed in more detail in the paper referenced above.

 ## Generate data explicitly (optional)
 You can regenerate the synthetic data without running a full method: